Set Up Gainsight CS MCP Server Integration

 Prerequisites

-- Gainsight Admin access: You must have Admin-level permissions in Gainsight CS to create OAuth apps and enable PKCE.
+- Gainsight Admin access: You must have admin-level permissions in Gainsight CS to create OAuth apps and configure authentication settings.

 - Client ID and Client Secret: You must have the Client ID and Client Secret generated from the OAuth app configuration in Gainsight.